idenispankov/web_project_4/README.md

 ## Plans to update project:

-1. Planning extend functionality of the page using JavaScript.
-2. Keep maintain and clean up a code.
+1. Keep maintain and clean up a code.